MrCael/startup/notes.md

 ### useEffect function

 This function takes two inputs: a function, and a list of dependancies.
 The function describes the code to be executed, and the dependancy list describes the values that, when changes, trigger the code to be executed.
 The function can also have a return value that is itself another function that acts as cleanup, for example, removing event listeners.

+### Misc.

+JSON stands for JavaScript Object Notation and is a readable way to store data.
+It is used for sending data between servers and web applications.